Best Protein Powder for Muscle Mass Gain

 Can I build muscle without protein powder?

 Yes, you can build muscle without protein powder by consuming 1.6-2.2g protein per kg body weight from whole foods like chicken, fish, eggs, dairy, legumes, and tofu.
 Protein powder is convenient but not essential if you consistently meet daily protein targets through whole food meals.
+However, most athletes find it impractical to hit high protein targets without at least one daily shake.

 How long does it take to see muscle gains from protein powder?

 Expect visible muscle gains within 8-12 weeks when combining protein powder (meeting 1.6-2.2g/kg daily protein) with consistent resistance training 3-5 times per week.
 Strength improvements typically appear within 2-4 weeks, while noticeable muscle size changes require 6-8 weeks minimum.
+Consistency is more important than timing — taking protein daily produces better results than perfect timing with sporadic intake.

 Should I take protein on rest days?